Published February 14, 2026Updated February 25, 202613 min read

 IPO Window Opening

 Five digital health companies went public in 2025, breaking a three-year drought.
-This gives earlier-stage investors a visible exit path and signals maturing market dynamics for the health tech startup ecosystem.
+This gives earlier-stage investors a visible exit path and signals maturing market dynamics.

 The $30B Play: Healthcare's Largest M&A Tapestry

 New Mountain Capital's former managing director is reportedly combining five portfolio companies into a $30 billion holding company called Thoreau—what Rock Health calls the "largest M&A tapestry in digital health."
-This signals that the era of standalone digital health platform companies may give way to integrated healthcare technology conglomerates.
-The healthcare startup funding news today increasingly features these consolidation plays alongside early-stage venture deals.
+This signals that the era of standalone platforms may give way to integrated healthcare technology conglomerates.

 Frequently Asked Questions About Digital Health Startups